 Answers to Frequently Asked Questions about Sutra-Neti

-How long does the practice take
+How long does the practice take?

-The practice lasts ten minutes
+The practice lasts about ten minutes.

-How often can the practice be done
+How often can the practice be done?

-It is sufficient to do Sutra Neti once every few days or once a week.
+It is sufficient to do sutra-neti once every few days or once a week.

-When to perform Sutra Neti
+When to perform Sutra Neti?

 Tips for Beginners

-What the saline solution should be
+What should the saline solution be like?

-Can you skip the nasal drying step
+Can you skip the nasal drying step?

-Should everyone have a personal kettle
+Should everyone have a personal neti pot?